SOC 2

 GRC platforms have eliminated the cost argument for DIY.
 Path B saves 150+ internal hours over DIY while reducing Stage 1 failure risk through template-driven SoA scoping.

+The audit fix.
 Map your organization to one path before requesting vendor quotes.
 Start with a GRC platform evaluation: if automation coverage exceeds 60 percent of your in-scope controls, Path B delivers the strongest cost-to-risk ratio.
 Request fixed-fee proposals from at least two consultants if Path C fits better.

 Hidden ISO 27001 Implementation Costs